Urs3105/CYBERSECURITY-PROJECT/README.md

 ***Answer:***
          Ansible being an open source automation tool simplifies complex task and increases efficiency.
          Ansible is advantageous because of it being easy to set up and use.
-Several Virtual Machines could be configured by running a script(Ansible playbook)
+Several Virtual Machines could be configured by running an (ansible-playbook).
-         No special codes or skills were needed for the configuration, a playbook was designed and Ansible handled the configuration on the machines after Ansible          control node has already been configured.
-Ansible used SSH to communicate with the remote hosts and run the task in the playbook._
+         No special codes or skills are needed for configuration, a playbook is designed with all tasks that needs to be accomplished and ansible handles the     configuration on the machines after Ansible control node has already been configured.
+Ansible uses SSH to communicate with the remote hosts as it runs the task in the playbook._

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-- ***Install Docker.io*** - Installs Docker to the system
+- ***Install Docker.io*** - Installs docker to the system

 - ***Install Python3-pip*** - Installs Python3-pip to the Docker system

 - ***Install Docker python module*** - Installs a Docker module to Python3-pip for the ELK stack

-- ***Increase Virtula Memory*** - Before running the elk container, the virtual memory needs to be increased(Use more memory).The virtual memory is increased to 262144 and this will take effect when the system is reloaded
+- ***Increase Virtula Memory*** - Before running the elk container, the virtual memory needs to be increased("Use more memory").The virtual memory is increased to 262144 and this will take effect when the system is reloaded

 - ***Download and Launch a Docker ELK Container*** - After Docker is installed,download and run the sebp/elk:761 container.The container should be started with these published ports:
   ***5601:5601*** (Kibana)